Quickstart: SCITT Statements (Preview)

 1. create, or use an existing a key to sign a collection of statements about an artifact

-2. create and register a statement for the artifact
+2. create and register a statement for an artifact

 Prerequisites